elixir-circuits/circuits_spi/README.md

 Interface](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) (SPI)
 bus is a common multi-wire bus used to connect components on a circuit board.
 A clock line drives the timing of sending bits between components.
-Bits on the Master Out Slave In `MOSI` line go from the master (usually the processor running Linux) to the slave, and bits on the Master In Slave Out `MISO` line go the other direction.
+Bits on the Controller Out Peripheral In `COPI` line go from the controller (usually the processor running Linux) to the peripheral, and bits on the Controller In Peripheral Out `CIPO` line go the other direction.
 Bits transfer both directions simultaneously.
 However, much of the time, the protocol used across the SPI bus has a request followed by a response and in these cases, bits going the "wrong" direction are ignored.
 This